rotem081/Gershoni-lab/WGS analysis/README.md

 ## Script:
-Open create_gvcf.txt and send it as a job first we have to write the tools' paths
+Open create_gvcf.txt and send it as a job
+<br>first we have to write the tools' paths

 ```
 . /data/bin/miniconda2/envs/picard-v2.20.2/env_picard.sh;